On the cop number and the weak Meyniel conjecture for algebraic graphs: The weak Meyniel conjecture

-The weak Meyniel's conjecture states that for a fixed constant $c>0$, the cop number of a graph on $n$ vertices is $O(n^{1-c})$ \cite[p.
+The weak Meyniel conjecture states that for a fixed constant $c>0$, the cop number of a graph on $n$ vertices is $O(n^{1-c})$ \cite[p.
 227]{BairdBonatoMeynielConjSurvey}, \cite[p.
 33]{BradshawHosseiniMoharStachoOnTheCopNumberGraphWithHighGirth}.
-Bradshaw--Hosseini--Mohar--Stacho showed that the weak Meyniel's conjecture holds for expander families of bounded degree \cite[Corollary 4.7]{BradshawHosseiniMoharStachoOnTheCopNumberGraphWithHighGirth}.
-In this section, we show that the weak Meyniel's conjecture holds for the Cayley graphs, the Cayley sum graphs, and the twisted Cayley and Cayley sum graphs under suitable hypotheses.
+Bradshaw--Hosseini--Mohar--Stacho showed that the weak Meyniel conjecture holds for expander families of bounded degree \cite[Corollary 4.7]{BradshawHosseiniMoharStachoOnTheCopNumberGraphWithHighGirth}.
+In this section, under certain hypotheses, we prove a stronger version of the weak Meyniel conjecture for Cayley graphs, Cayley sum graphs, and twisted Cayley and Cayley sum graphs.
+We use a result of Bollob\'{a}s--Janson--Riordan to construct a ``small'' dominating set for these graphs when the degree is ``large'', and we use Theorems \ref{Thm:CayleySumCopNoBdd}, \ref{Thm:CayleyTwistedCopNoBdd}, \ref{Thm:CayleyTwistedSumCopNoBdd} when the degree is ``small''.

 \begin{theorem} \quad \begin{enumerate} \item The cop number of any undirected, connected Cayley graph $C(G, S)$ of a group $G$ of order $n$ is at most $2\sqrt n \log n$, where $S$ is a subset of $G$, closed under conjugation by the elements of $G$.